jrdefideveloper/coding-interview/medium-problems/medium-problems.md

 # *September 15, 2021*
 1. `Power set` -  Not bad
 2. `Phone Number Mneumonics` - Not bad
 3. `Staircase Traversal` - I feel like I've seen this before.
+I am very weak at DP, I shall practice more of these type of problems.

+# *September 16, 2021*
+1. `Search in sorted matrix` - I'm much better at dealing with matrix related problems now.

 # Random thoughts

 ## Tools to dominate certain questions